ayanamimcy/mdict4j/issue_template/feature_request.md

 ---
-name: Feature request
+name: "Feature request"
-about: Suggest an idea for this project
+about: "Suggest an idea for this project"
-title: '[Feature] support new foo feature for boo user to realize bar'
+title: "[Feature] support new foo feature for boo user to realize bar"
-labels: 'feature request'
+labels:
-assignees: ''
+- enhancement
 ---

 **Is your feature request related to a problem?
 Please describe.**